ThePhoneProject/advanced-android-camera/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Please use <https://gitmoji.dev/> in your commit messages, examples are available at <https://github.com/carloscuesta/gitmoji>.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please fork the repo and create a pull request using your github username as the first part of the name of your branch.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project